prakharverma/Spectral-Graph-Analysis/README.md

 ## More details

-More details about the project, algorithms, and results can be found at <a href="Project_Report.pdf">project report</a>.
+More details about the project, algorithms, and results can be found in <a href="Project_Report.pdf">project report</a>.